eholic/proxy-cert-settings/README.md

     - SSL certificate problem
     - error self signed certificate in certificate chain

-This memorandom is the proxy and CA setting list of some tools.
+This memorandum is the proxy and CA setting list of some tools.
 > Some settings are redundant due to their dependency.

 - [Proxy setting](https://github.com/eholic/proxy-cert-settings#proxy-setting)